barotto/libRocketDoc/pages/python_manual/attaching_to_events.md

 ### Statically in RML

-The easiest way to attach to events with python is to write your code directly into the RML files, using the on\* attributes.
+The easiest way to attach to events with python is to write your code directly into the RML files, using the `on*`{:.attr} attributes.
 When the event is fired three global variables are set up, document, event and self.

 self | The element thats currently being processed [document](documents.html) | The document the element thats currently being processed belongs to